fabiand/ovirt-node-development-guide/engine.md

 Local Image Discovery
 ---------------------

+Images stored on a host on which Engine resides as well are called _local images_.

+These local images _could_ be used by Engine to

-Engine can deploy updates of Node to existing Node setups.
++ deploy updates to existing Node setups

-This works roughly like this:

-+ Discovery local updates
-+ Suggest updates to user
-+ Push update to Node instance
++ deploy new Nodes through Foreman (_idea-only_)

 The discovery of the locally available updates is covered here.

 A file is used to signal Engine which updates are available.

-    /usr/lib/ovirt-node-appliance/updates.d/
+    /usr/lib/ovirt-node-appliance/images.d/

 The file should contain a pointer to the image, as well as some additional imfornatioms which can be used by Engine to offer suggestions to a user.